SAP-samples/btp-cap-genai-rag/README.md

 ### MANUAL CDS DEPLOYMENT TO SAP HANA CLOUD

-1. Duplicate `api/default-env.sample.json` to `api/default-env.json` and enter the credentials from the Service Key of the `genaihub-vectorengine-sample-hdi-container` instance
+1. Duplicate `api/default-env.sample.json` to `api/default-env.json` and enter the credentials from the Service Key of the `genaihub-vectorengine-sample-hdi-container` instance.
-2. Run `cds deploy -2 hana` in `api`
+2. Run `cds deploy -2 hana` in `api`.